 Many first-time parents could be at risk of making a serious mistake.
 After months of preparation, mom and dad often cannot wait to bring their new baby home for the very first time, place him or her in the crib, turn out the light and pray for sleep.

 But first they need to take a few vital steps to help protect against sleep-related injuries and death, including Sudden Infant Death Syndrome (SIDS).
 SIDS is the term used for the unexplained and sudden death of a baby younger than 1 year of age.
 On average, there are 3,400 sleep-related deaths among babies each year in the United States due to SIDS and other causes.

 That’s why Novant Health supports the ABCs of Safe Sleep campaign, a program developed by the American Academy of Pediatrics (AAP).

-“To reduce the risk of SIDS in our community, it is important that we not only educate parents on the importance of safe sleep, but also make sure the baby’s entire care team understands how they can protect their loved one from harm,” said Dr. Pam Oliver, executive vice president of Novant Health and president of Novant Health Physician Network.
+“To reduce the risk of SIDS in our community, it is important that we not only educate parents on the importance of safe sleep, but also make sure the baby’s entire care team understands how they can protect their loved one from harm,” said Dr. Pam Oliver, executive vice president and chief medical officer of Novant Health.

 What are the ABCs of safe sleep?